- Ontario College Diploma

 - completed immunization records, which are to be maintained throughout the program

-- Standard First Aid and CPR (Cardio Pulmonary Resuscitation) /AED (Automated External Defibrillator) HCP (Health Care Professional) certification; CPR is to be updated annually
+- Standard First Aid and CPR (Cardio Pulmonary Resuscitation) /AED (Automated External Defibrillator) HCP (Health Care Provider) certification; CPR is to be updated annually

 - Criminal Screening: To be eligible for practicum, students must not have been convicted of any criminal offence for which they have not been pardoned.
 An unpardoned criminal record will result in the inability to participate in field placement/clinical and will jeopardize progress in the program.
 Acceptance for placement is at the discretion of the agency; some agencies may request students provide a VSS completed within six months of placement start date.
 Students with criminal records are advised to meet with the program chair for academic counselling to determine program suitability.
 Offences under the Criminal Code and the Controlled Drugs and Substances Act of Canada: